Martian01/openTeamOneServer/README.md

 One function that cannot be provided for legal reasons are push notifications.
 The delivery of push notifications would require to reverse-engineer a secret API key.

-## Current Limitations
+## Limitations

-At the time of writing there are limitations in two areas.
-One is the type of database provided which is an in-memory H2 database.
-Due to the JPA software interface, it should not be difficult to connect a disk-based SQL database like MySQL or similar.
-In the meantime there is an export/import function that can be used to persist snapshots.

-The other limited area is the web application used by the administrator.
-Functionally the web app needs to offer maintenance modules for configuration data and master data.
-At the moment those can only be maintained through the export/import interface.
-In addition to functional enhancements, the web app needs a good web design and a modern implementation resulting in a pleasant best-of-breed user experience.
+Whilst the server is functionally complete within the scope described above, the user experience of the web apps for server administration and user self-service is still limited.
+Those web apps need a better user interaction & web design and a modern implementation resulting in a pleasant best-of-breed user experience.

-In fact, Open Team One has a configuration switch allowing the admin to switch between separate web applications, should there ever be more than one.
+Open Team One offers a configuration switch allowing the admin to switch between different web applications, should there ever be more than one.

 ## Quick Guide (How to run the server with demo content)